-BRIGHTS project is co-funded by the Erasmus+ Programme of the European Union under the Action KA3 Social Inclusion through Education, training and youth.
+The BRIGHTS project is co-funded by the Erasmus+ Programme of the European Union under the KA3 Social Inclusion through education, training and youth programme.
 BRIGHTS aims to foster social cohesion and promote intercultural dialogue and democratic values in Europe.
-BRIGHTS promotes Global Citizenship Education (GCE) in formal and non-formal Education with the help of digital storytelling (DS) techniques.
+BRIGHTS promotes global citizenship education (GCE) in formal and nonformal education with the help of digital storytelling techniques.

-Using a blended learning approach in terms of an online eLearning platform (MOOC: Massive Open Online Course) and face to face workshops, teachers and trainers learn the principles of Global Citizenship Education and its application through digital storytelling.
+Using a blended learning approach in terms of an online e-learning platform (MOOC: Massive Open Online Course) and face-to-face workshops, teachers and trainers learn the principles of global citizenship education and its application through digital storytelling.
 Afterwards, teachers and trainers implement the BRIGHTS methodology directly with young people at risk of marginalisation (13-19 years old).
 Students will be engaged in the production of digital stories on GCE topics.
-Through the production of digital stories, students are empowered to combat radicalization and social exclusion and develop social, civic, and intercultural competences as well as critical thinking, media literacy, creativity and digital skills.
+Through the production of digital stories, students are empowered to combat radicalisation and social exclusion and develop social, civic, and intercultural competences as well as critical thinking, media literacy, creativity and digital skills.

-More than 1,000 teachers and trainers enrolled in the massive online course demonstrating Global Citizenship Education (GCE) is of high concern to educators & the public.
-This suggests the MOOC (Massive Open Online Course) responds to crucial training needs that are emerging among young people, such as intercultural and cross-cultural skills, critical thinking, creativity and digital literacy.
-Strong take up of the GCE MOOC overall adds to socially inclusive training and education programs in Europe where young people are empowered to tell their stories to learn, raise awareness and help others.
+More than 1 000 teachers and trainers enrolled in the MOOC which demonstrates that global citizenship education is of high concern to educators and the public.
+It also suggests the MOOC responds to crucial training needs that are emerging among young people, such as intercultural and cross-cultural skills, critical thinking, creativity and digital literacy.
+Strong take up of the GCE MOOC overall adds to socially inclusive training and education programmes in Europe where young people are empowered to tell their stories to learn, raise awareness and help others.

-Further Information: http://www.brights-project.eu/
+Further information: www.brights-project.eu/